h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 -  `binomial_double_trees <algo-params/binomial_double_trees.html>`__: (Binary classification only) Build twice
    as many trees (one per class).
 Enabling this option can lead to higher accuracy, while disabling can result in faster model building.
-   This option is disabled by default.
+   This option is defaults to false (not enabled).

 -  `checkpoint <algo-params/checkpoint.html>`__: Enter a model key associated with a previously trained model.
 Use this option to build a new model as a